-The deadline for all School funding is Monday, 1 February 2016.
+The deadline for all School funding is Friday 3 February,

+2017.
 Applicants who wish to be considered for this funding must have also submitted a standard programme application by this date.
 References and transcripts need only be submitted once, as they can be used for both a place on the course and as part of the funding application.
-University of Manchester undergraduates are reminded to accept a fast-track offer by 15 January, 2016.